Jason Santos

-Jason "Jay" Santos is a Boston-based restaurateur, cookbook author, runner-up on Hell's Kitchen season 7 and has appeared on Bar Rescue seasons 5, 6, 7, 8 and 9.
-He returned for season 19 of Hell's Kitchen as Gordon Ramsay's sous-chef when the season debuted in January 2021, and stayed for seasons 20, 21, and 22.
+Jason "Jay" Santos (born March 1, 1976) is a Boston-based restaurateur, cookbook and author.
+He was runner-up on Hell's Kitchen season 7 and has appeared on Bar Rescue seasons 5, 6, 7, 8 and 9 as a kitchen expert.
+He returned for season 19 of Hell's Kitchen as Gordon Ramsay's sous-chef when the season debuted in January 2021, and stayed for seasons 20, 21 and 22.
 He went by Jay in his earlier appearances on Hell's Kitchen but goes by Jason now.

 Santos and his Buttermilk & Bourbon restaurants are known for their New Orleans-inspired food.

 Career

+Early in his career, he worked for Andy Husbands at Tremont 647 for six years, before becoming executive chef at Gargoyles on the Square in 2005.
+His "innovative cuisine transformed the restaurant from neighborhood stalwart to out-of-town dining destination."
+His food has been described as "Julia Child meets Willy Wonka".

+His restaurant Blue Inc. closed in September 2014.

 Santos has been executive chef and owner of three Boston restaurants: Abby Lane (in the Boston Theater District), Citrus & Salt (Back Bay, Boston) and Buttermilk & Bourbon.
-He also owns B&B Fish (opened November 2020) in Marblehead, Massachusetts (now closed) and in 2021, announced that in July 2021, Santos and his partners would open a spot in Arsenal Yards, Watertown, Massachusetts.
+He also owned B&B Fish, which opened during November 2020 in Marblehead, Massachusetts (now closed).

+In 2021, Santos and his partners announced they would open a location in July at Arsenal Yards in Watertown, Massachusetts.
 The Buttermilk & Bourbon location actually opened on August 5, 2021.

-His restaurant Blue Inc. closed in September 2014.

-Very early in his career, he worked for Andy Husbands at Tremont 647 where he spent six years before going on to become Executive Chef at Gargoyles on the Square in 2005.
-His "innovative cuisine transformed the restaurant from neighborhood stalwart to out-of-town dining destination."
-His food has been described as "Julia Child meets Willy Wonka".

-Santos has taught culinary courses at both Boston University and Cambridge Rindge and Latin School.
+Santos has also taught culinary courses at both Boston University and Cambridge Rindge and Latin School.